 Medical Device Industry Endures Tough 2013; 2014 Prospects Not Much Better

-It’s March, but you could forgive medical device company leaders if they’re still smarting a bit from a generally tough 2013.
+It’s March, but you could forgive medical device industry leaders if they’re still smarting a bit from a generally tough 2013.
 Several new studies indicate a low level of mergers and financing last year, which could slow product innovation down the line, a drop in 2013 product approvals, and a mixed report on how that medical device excise tax thing is impacting hiring and other initiatives.

 Let’s start with taxes.
-Studies from the Emergo Group, AdvaMed, and comments from the Medical Imaging & Technology Alliance (MITA) paint slightly different pictures, though none says the tax is good for the industry — the reaction has ranged from sort of bad to really bad.
+Studies from the Emergo Group, AdvaMed, and comments from the Medical Imaging & Technology Alliance (MITA) paint slightly different pictures, though none says the tax is good for the industry — the reaction has ranged from a sort of bad to really bad.

-Emergo’s survey, which has been criticized by MITA but endorsed by AdvaMed, said effects weren’t good, but weren’t as bad as predicted.
+Emergo’s survey, which has been criticized by MITA but endorsed by AdvaMed, said effects weren’t good but weren’t as bad as predicted.
 In 2013, 75% of respondents said the tax would result in major (read: bad) changes in their business.
 But fewer than half said it had actually gone down that way in a similar Emergo study this year.

 AdvaMed, which has applauded some recent efforts to repeal the device tax, saw a bleaker picture.
 Nearly 40 member companies reported that the tax forced 14,000 layoffs, and big reductions in R&D and start-up company investment.

-That last bit is troubling — and may be with us for awhile.
+That last bit is troubling — and maybe with us for a while.

 A recent survey by EP Vantage (EP) found 2013 to be one of the worst on record in terms of mergers and financing activity which “could contribute to a lack of innovative devices in future.”

 The recent past doesn’t look so hot, either, according to EP.
 Last year, the FDA approved just 23 innovative devices, that’s down 44% from 2012.